sourcegraph/sourcegraph-public-snapshot/doc/admin/extensions/index.md

 ## Allow only specific extensions from Sourcegraph.com

-On Sourcegraph Enterprise, you can set [`extensions.allowRemoteExtensions`](../config/site_config.md) so that only the explicitly specified extensions can be used from Sourcegraph.com:
+On Sourcegraph Enterprise Plus and Sourcegraph Elite, you can set [`extensions.allowRemoteExtensions`](../config/site_config.md) so that only the explicitly specified extensions can be used from Sourcegraph.com:

 ```json
 {